TomBebbington/tombebbington.github.io/_posts/2016-05-11-stored-program-concept.md

 The **Bus** is a pathway between CPU components.
 Data and control signals travel through the bus inside th CPU to the different components.

 ## Clock
-This synchronises the operations of the computer to a specific frequency, measured in *Hertz*.
+This generates a signal in order to synchronise the operations of the computer to a specific frequency, measured in *Hertz*.

 ## Registers

-**Registers** are small areas to store and sort data on the CPU that are usually 32 or 64-bit.
+**Registers** are small areas of memory to store and sort data on the CPU that are usually 32 or 64-bit.

 ### Current Instruction Register
 The **CIR** holds the instruction that is being executed by the processor.